fbpx

 Volunteer Program

 If you love art, enjoy working with people–or both–this is the perfect opportunity to support Austin’s art museum!
-The Blanton continues to accept applications for volunteers during the COVID-19 pandemic.
 Volunteers help in invaluable ways and create a welcoming atmosphere at the museum, in addition to keeping a safe environment for visitors, staff, and volunteers.
 Qualifications to become a volunteer include:

 • 18 years of age or older.